Portugal–Spain relations: 18th century

-Signature of the Treaty of Utrecht between Portugal and Spain, in the Maliebaan, on 6 February 1715, with the Dom Tower visible in the background.
-From left to right: The Duke of Osuna, in red coat, Luís da Cunha, in black coat, The Secretaries, in blue and yellow coats, and the Count of Tarouca, crouched.
+Signature of the Treaty of Utrecht between Portugal and Spain, in the Maliebaan, on 6 February 1715.
+The Dom Tower is visible in the background.
+From left to right: the Duke of Osuna, in red coat, Luís da Cunha, in black coat, the Secretaries, in blue and yellow coats, and the Count of Tarouca, crouched.

-During the wars of the 18th century, which were often fought by the major powers to maintain the European balance of power, Spain and Portugal usually found themselves on opposite sides.
-The Portuguese, courtesy of their long-standing alliance, aligned themselves with Great Britain, while Spain, through the Pacte de Famille, allied themselves to France.
+During the 18th-century wars, which were often fought by the major powers to maintain the European balance of power, Spain and Portugal usually found themselves on opposite sides.
+The Portuguese, courtesy of their long-standing alliance, aligned themselves with Great Britain, and Spain, through the Pacte de Famille, allied itself to France.
 In 1762, during the Seven Years' War, Spain launched an unsuccessful invasion of Portugal.

-In 1777 there was a conflict between the two states over the borders of their possessions in South America.
+In 1777, there was a conflict between the two states over the borders of their possessions in South America.

 19th century and Napoleonic era

-The War of the Oranges (Portuguese: Guerra das Laranjas; French: Guerre des Oranges; Spanish: Guerra de las Naranjas) was a brief conflict in 1801 in which Spanish forces, instigated by the government of France, and ultimately supported by the French military, invaded Portugal.
-It was a precursor to the Peninsular Wars, resulting in the Treaty of Badajoz, the loss of Portuguese territory, in particular Olivenza, as well as ultimately setting the stage for the complete invasion of the Iberian Peninsula by Spanish and French forces.
+The War of the Oranges (Portuguese: Guerra das Laranjas; French: Guerre des Oranges; Spanish: Guerra de las Naranjas) was a brief conflict in 1801 in which Spanish forces, instigated by the French government and ultimately supported by the French military, invaded Portugal.
+It was a precursor to the Peninsular Wars, resulting in the Treaty of Badajoz, the loss of Portuguese territory, particularly Olivenza, as well as ultimately setting the stage for the complete invasion of the Iberian Peninsula by Spanish and French forces.

-In 1807, the king of Spain and his French allies invaded Portugal successfully and unusually quickly, using a route that crossed through Spanish territory.
-However, the French decided to take over both countries, overthrowing the King of Spain and forcing the Portuguese royal family to escape to the Portuguese colony of Brazil.
-Spain and Portugal subsequently became allies for the first time in centuries and, allied to a British army under Sir Arthur Wellesley, drove the French back across the border in 1813 after a prolonged, brutal and victorious conflict for Spain and Portugal against the French known as the Peninsular War.
+In 1807, the king of Spain and his French allies invaded Portugal successfully and unusually quickly by using a route that crossed through Spanish territory.
+However, the French decided to take over both countries and so overthrew the King of Spain and forced the Portuguese royal family to escape to the Portuguese colony of Brazil.
+Spain and Portugal subsequently became allies for the first time in centuries and, allied to a British army under Sir Arthur Wellesley, drove the French back across the border in 1813 after a prolonged, brutal and victorious conflict for Spain and Portugal against the French that is known as the Peninsular War.

 After the fall of Napoleon, both countries came close to war a number of times during the early 19th century.
 Both lost their American colonies shortly after the end of the Peninsular War, which severely weakened their global power.